Successive common envelope events from multiple planets: Role of cooling

 \subsection{Injection time scale}

-Here we estimate the time scale for energy injection into the envelope, $t\inj$, motivating the example values of Sec.~\ref{sec:expansion_withcooling}.
-We consider the two limiting cases of Sec.~\ref{sec:mass}.
-In case~(i) the tidally disrupted planet is accreted onto the WD and most of the orbital energy is liberated after tidal disruption.
-This phase is still not well understood, but if an accretion disk sustains \citep{Guidarelli+19}, the pertinent Eddington accretion rate can be estimated as \citep[e.g.][]{Chamandy+18}
+For the cases of Sec.~\ref{sec:mass}, we estimate the duration of energy injection into the envelope, $t\inj$, motivating the values of Sec.~\ref{sec:expansion_withcooling}.
+In case~(i) the tidally disrupted planet is accreted onto the WD, liberating its orbital energy.
+If accretion sustains \citep{Guidarelli+19}, the Eddington rate is \citep[e.g.][]{Chamandy+18} $\dot{M}\Edd\sim 2.7\times10^{-5}\Msun\yr^{-1} \left(R\w/0.013\Rsun\right)$, and